Skip to content

 What is a tracker mortgage?

-Tracker mortgages usually follow the Bank of England’s base rate, which is the interest rate at which high-street banks borrow money.
-The Bank of England decides whether to change its base rate on the first Thursday of each month.
+They usually follow the Bank of England’s base rate, which is the interest rate at which high-street banks borrow money.
+The Bank of England decides whether to change its base rate on scheduled dates throughout the year, usually around every six weeks.

-When the external interest rate goes up or down, the interest you pay on your tracker mortgage deal will change as well.
+When this external interest rate goes up or down, the interest you pay on your tracker mortgage deal will change as well.

 How do tracker mortgages work?